I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Not the best time for bird watchers

-You can, however, expect warmish weather during September with maximum temperatures averaging in the mid-20s° C across the country, but it can get a little warmer on the coast and islands.
+You can, however, expect warmish weather during September with maximum temperatures averaging in the mid-20s° C across the country, with conditions being a little warmer on the coast and islands.

-In the parks, early mornings and nights can still be chilly, requiring layers of warm clothing for the early game drives.
-Apart from an early season shower, skies should be mostly clear.
+In the parks, early mornings and nights can still be chilly, requiring layers of warm clothing for the early morning game drives.
+Apart from an early season rain shower, skies should be mostly clear.

 Tanzania location | Daytime temperatures | Nighttime temperatures |